pivotal/docs-tap/install.md

 - `DOMAIN-NAME` has a value such as `learningcenter.example.com`.
 - `INGRESS-DOMAIN` is the subdomain for the host name that you point at the `tanzu-shared-ingress` service's External IP address.
-- `GIT-CATALOG-URL` is the path to the `catalog-info.yaml` catalog definition file from either the included Blank catalog (provided as an additional download named "Blank Tanzu Application Platform GUI Catalog") or a Backstage-compliant catalog that you've already built and posted on the Git infrastructure you specified in the Integration section.
+- `GIT-CATALOG-URL` is the path to the `catalog-info.yaml` catalog definition file.
+You can download either a blank or populated catalog file from the [Tanzu Application Platform product page](https://network.pivotal.io/products/tanzu-application-platform/#/releases/1043418/file_groups/6091).
+Otherwise, you can use a Backstage-compliant catalog you've already built and posted on the Git infrastructure you specified in the Integration section.
 - `MY-DEV-NAMESPACE` is the namespace where you want the `ScanTemplates` to be deployed to.
 This is the namespace where the scanning feature is going to run.
 - `TARGET-REGISTRY-CREDENTIALS-SECRET` is the name of the secret that contains the